 - SGIP Equity Resiliency adders (bonus payments for clean energy alignment)

-Revenue potential: $100-$400/year for residential systems (depends on program enrollment and carbon intensity alignment).
+Revenue potential: incremental for residential systems (depends on program enrollment and carbon intensity alignment).

 Performance requirement: Real-time awareness of grid carbon intensity.
 Dispatch batteries to discharge when marginal emissions are highest (typically evening ramp, 5-8 PM).